Chris McNutt: 2020

 In 2020, McNutt testified to the Alabama Senate Judiciary Committee in favor of a bill to repeal the Alabama permit requirement for the concealed carrying of pistols.
 The bill ultimately stalled after failing to gain traction in the Republican-controlled legislature.
 McNutt and his Texas Gun Rights faced off with the National Rifle Association of America (NRA) in the 2020 primary election when TXGR-backed candidate Bryan Slaton forced NRA-backed incumbent Dan Flynn into a runoff.
 Slaton went on to defeat Flynn with over 61% of the vote.

 2023

-In October of 2023, Texas Gun Rights was granted a preliminary injunction in their lawsuit against the Bureau of Alcohol, Tobacco, Firearms, and Explosives, TGR v ATF, for their ban on pistol stabilizing braces, protecting its members from enforcement of the ban.
+In October 2023, Texas Gun Rights was granted a preliminary injunction in their lawsuit against the Bureau of Alcohol, Tobacco, Firearms, and Explosives, TGR v ATF, for their ban on pistol stabilizing braces, protecting its members from enforcement of the ban.
 McNutt declared "The fight is not over, but this victory today is an incredible step forward."
 Within days of that injunction, TGR secured a second preliminary injunction in NAGR v Garland, which dealt with a 2021 decision of the ATF to classify guns equipped with forced reset triggers as machine guns.
 McNutt proclaimed "Our injunction against the ATF's misguided attempt to redefine forced reset triggers as machine guns isn't just a battle win, it's the first in a series of victories we anticipate in the larger war to rein in - and ultimately abolish - an overzealous ATF."